Genome

-In the fields of molecular biology and genetics, a genome is all the genetic information of an organism.
+A genome is all the genetic information of an organism or cell.
 It consists of nucleotide sequences of DNA (or RNA in RNA viruses).
-The nuclear genome includes protein-coding genes and non-coding genes, other functional regions of the genome such as regulatory sequences (see non-coding DNA), and often a substantial fraction of 'junk' DNA with no evident function.
+The nuclear genome includes protein-coding genes and non-coding genes, other functional regions of the genome such as regulatory sequences (see non-coding DNA), and often a substantial fraction of junk DNA with no evident function.
 Almost all eukaryotes have mitochondria and a small mitochondrial genome.
 Algae and plants also contain chloroplasts with a chloroplast genome.